Jonesy167/Expressvpn-Desktop-Shortcuts/README.md

 #the actual commands it runs are:

-  -expressvpn connect smart # uses expressvpn's smart conenct so should connect to server with lowest latency
+  -expressvpn connect smart # uses expressvpn's smart connect so should connect to server with lowest latency

   -expressvpn disconnect